robzed/CavesNext/GUI_caves/pforth_files/README.md

 NOTE: This uses `sdl2_parse.fth` before loading `SDL2/SDL.fs`. `sdl2_parse.fth` contains definitions to parse the gForth defintions inside `SDL2/`

+9. Need more?
+There are a bunch of examples (see main.fs for example) at https://github.com/ProgrammingRainbow/Beginners-Guide-to-SDL2-in-Gforth that shouldn't be hard to get working under pForth rather than gForth - with the help of sdl2_parse.fth first before inclduing SDL2/SDL.fs, SDL2/SDL_image.fs, SDL2/SDL_ttf.fs and SDL2/SDL_mixer.f.

 Other notes: The pf_custom instructions say `Then rebuild the Forth using "pforth -i system.fth"` but I suspect `make all` does all of this.